Graduation Guidelines and Deadlines for Master's Candidates for fall, 2015

 - On February 12, 2008, the Office of the Executive Vice President and Provost approved legislation put forward by the Graduate Assembly, reinstating the Master's Degree Program of Work as a graduation requirement for all master's degree candidates beginning in the Fall 2008.
 When you submit your online Master's Graduation Application, your program of work will automatically be sent to your program graduate coordinator and adviser for approval.
 Your electronic program of work will then be submitted to the Graduate School to be made a part of your permanent record.
 Students who have received special permission to submit the paper Master's Graduation Application Form must attach a Program of Work that has been approved by their program graduate adviser.

-The remaining items are due in the Graduate School, Main Building 101, on or before December 6, 2013 in order to graduate in fall, 2013.
+The remaining items are due in the Graduate School, Main Building 101, on or before 3 p.m. on December 4, 2015 in order to graduate in fall, 2015.

 Thesis or Report Option Students

-Upload the pdf file of your thesis/report to the Texas Digital Library (TDL) by 5 p.m. on December 6, 2013.
-Your pdf file name should include the following information in lower-case letters, separated by an underscore: last name_document type_year of graduation and semester code 9 for fall graduates; for example, brown_thesis_20139 or brown_report_20139.
+Upload the pdf file of your thesis/report to the Texas Digital Library (TDL) by 3 p.m. on December 4, 2015.
 Submission of your thesis/report to the Texas Digital Library is required, and instructions for submitting online can be found at the TDL Submission Site.
 Additional technical support is available at http://www.tdl.org/support/.
 Your thesis/report will be made available to the public through the Texas Digital Library on an Open Access basis.

 All master's degree candidates who are completing the thesis or report option must submit a printed copy of the following pages to the Graduate School by the fall submission deadline: